aygunazadova/aygunazadova.github.io/teaching.md

 ## Publications in Education

-Aygun Azadova, Farid Adilov and Victoria Allen-Baumen.
-"Technology-enabled feedback in Higher Education" (Working paper)
+Azadova A., Adilov F. and Allen-Baumen V. "Technology-enabled feedback in Higher Education".
+(Working paper)

  &nbsp;  <!-- This creates a blank space -->